More Ingredients for an Altarelli Cocktail at MiniBooNE: Single - Photon Events from 2p2h +photon Scattering

 Folding the cross-sections obtained in \cref{subsec:WithPhoton} with the neutrino flux of the Booster Neutrino Beam~\cite{MiniBooNE:2008hfu}, we determine the 2p2h$\gamma$ event rate in MiniBooNE.
 After simulating 2p2h$\gamma$ events, we deliberately misinterpret the outgoing lab-frame photon as an electron from charged-current quasi-elastic (CCQE) $\nu_e$ scattering\footnote{We also include a 10$\degree$ angular uncertainty and a fractional energy uncertainty of $(8\%/\sqrt{E_\gamma \ [\mathrm{GeV}]} \bigoplus 2\%)$ on the outgoing photons in MiniBooNE \cite{MBtalk}.
 In the last expression, $\bigoplus$ indicates that the two contributions to the uncertainty are statistically uncorrelated and should therefore be added in quadrature.} and, based on this (incorrect) assumption, we determine the would-be reconstructed neutrino energy using~\cite{MiniBooNE:2010bsu, Brdar:2021ysi}

 where $m_e$ and $m_p$ are the electron and proton masses, respectively, and $m'_n = m_n - E_B$ is the neutron mass minus the binding energy.
 We set $E_B = 0$ in our analyses to be consistent with the results presented in Ref.~\cite{MiniBooNE:2020pnu}.
 To compare against MiniBooNE's data on the low-energy excess, we only consider events with $E_\nu^{\rm QE} > \SI{200}{MeV}$.
-In order to determine the efficiency of reconstructing these events, we compare the reconstructed neutrino energy distribution that we obtain when simulating $\nu_e$ CCQE events with those in Ref.~\cite{MiniBooNE:2020pnu}, obtaining efficiencies on the order of 20--30\%.
+In order to determine the efficiency of reconstructing these events, we compare the reconstructed neutrino energy distribution that we obtain when simulating $\nu_e$ CCQE events with those in Ref.~\cite{MiniBooNE:2020pnu}, obtaining efficiencies on the order of 20--30\% (consistent with those used by the MiniBooNE collaboration in their electron-neutrino analyses).

 After applying these efficiencies, we obtain our main result for MiniBooNE: the 2p2h$\gamma$ event rate for the $18.75 \times 10^{20}$ proton-on-target exposure (corresponding to the neutrino-mode data presented in Ref.~\cite{MiniBooNE:2020pnu}) is $41.0 \pm 6.4$ events, where the quoted uncertainty is statistical and assumed to be larger than systematic uncertainties.
 The green histogram in \cref{fig:MBEvts_EQE} presents the distribution of these events as a function of $E_\nu^{\rm QE}$ using the same $E_\nu^\mathrm{QE}$ binning as customarily used by the MiniBooNE collaboration~\cite{MiniBooNE:2020pnu}.